 If parents have any concerns about their children they are encouraged to speak to a member of the SENCo team who can then assess the child and make any relevent referals to outside agencies.

 Click here to View The Olive Tree Nursery's Special Educational Needs Local Offer.

-SENCo Assistant and Early Years Practitioner
+Acting SENCo and Senior Early Years Practitioner

-SENCo and Senior Early Years Practitioner
+SENCo and Senior Early Years Practitioner - MATERNITY LEAVE

 EAL Support assistant and Early Years Practitioner

 The Gifted and Talented policy was introduced to define children who have developed one or more skill at a level significantly higher than those of their peers or for those with the potential to do so.

 Gifted children have a distinct ability to excel in one or more areas of the Early Years Foundation Stage.